 The young Indian man assaulted on the streets of Sandringham earlier this month migrated to New Zealand believing it was a peaceful, tolerant place.
 Our history suggests otherwise, writes Scott Hamilton.

+This story was published in June 2019.
 Content warning: contains racist language and descriptions of violence.

 The man had been enjoying the June winter sunshine, walking the deserted midday streets of Sandringham.
 As he crossed Fowlds Ave a silver hatchback surged towards him; its crew of young men leered.
 The man ran across the avenue and down a footpath; the car’s engine followed.
 He heard doors slamming, and felt fists on the back of his head, his neck.
 The men shouted abuse while they kicked and punched their victim.
 They left him bleeding and screaming in the middle of the road.